 “…. however, currently, performance measures come from a.... top down approach that appears punitive… [this] means that there is a bit of a struggle to be heard”.

-Ambiguity as relates to the responsibly for setting CAMHS performance measures, priorities and targets exists because of the existence of two philosophical approaches to organisational control.
+Ambiguity relating to the responsibly for setting CAMHS performance measures, priorities and targets exists because of the existence of two philosophical approaches to organisational control.
 One focused on policy delivery (top down organisational control) and the other focused on actual clinical practice (bottom up).
-For example, in instances where the emphasis is on standardized performance measures associated with a broader range of most common mental health challenges relevant to a majority of CAMHS patients, the responsibly for setting these types of measures are likely to be that of policy makers.
+For example, in instances where the emphasis is on standardized performance measures associated with a broader range of the most common mental health challenges experienced by CAMHS patients, the responsibility for setting these types of measures is likely to sit with policy makers.
 On the other hand, a focus on clinical practice will suggest an emphasis on performance measures likely to inform patient outcomes related to the care of a specific patient.
-The responsibly for setting these types of measures are likely to be that of clinicians.
+The responsibility for setting these types of measures is likely to be that of clinicians.
 The reality is that CAMHS stakeholder groups (including parents and schools) are unlikely to fully understand CAMHS service access points, pathway process, and the relationships between and among its various tiers.
-Such ambiguity has an impact on the effectiveness and efficiency of the CAMHS service delivery as highlighted in a report by the House of Commons (2014) and has led to new CAMHS initiatives such as Choice and Partnership Approach (CAPA) which have been developed with a view to facilitate more effective care and managed service demand through stakeholder engagement (Fazel et al. 2021).
+Such ambiguity has an impact on the effectiveness and efficiency of the CAMHS service delivery (as highlighted in a report by the House of Commons (2014)) and has led to new CAMHS initiatives such as Choice and Partnership Approach (CAPA);developed with a view to facilitate more effective care and managed service demand through stakeholder engagement (Fazel et al. 2021).
 As further noted by Interviewee 12, the impact of a poorly defined pathway to CAMHS referral and follow-up services is that:

 “…sometimes the children get moved around different teams and by the time the situation is fully understood, it’s an emergency”.